Here’s the short review I wrote for The Red Hill on Goodreads. Below that you will find a more thorough review.

 I enjoyed the fight scenes, they were well written and not confusing.
 I point that out because sword play can be confusing to write, let alone read.
 Penny did fairly well making it clear which character was doing what in the fights without being over burdened with unnecessary descriptors or confusing use of gender pronouns.
 All of which is hard to do without losing the thrill of the fight.
 Penny’s fight scenes are definitely thrilling to read.

 Like most books anymore, there is a hint of romance throughout the story.
 Unlike many, though, Penny does not dwell on the romances.
 Yes, romances.
 He makes it evident that certain characters have romantic ties and that they play a role in the story, but he does not bog the reader down with flowery prose or explicit sex scenes.
 Don’t get me wrong, there is sex!
 But it furthers the story instead of takes away from the plot.

-WEARING THE EDITOR’S HAT while reading was not my intention.
-I was taking a break from writing my own fiction and reading others’ works for editorial review, so I wanted to just enjoy this story.
+WEARING THE EDITOR’S HAT while reading for edits was not my intention… I was taking a break from writing my own fiction and reading others’ works for editorial review, so I wanted to just enjoy this story.
 That said, I did detect a couple of minor errors.
 Probably stuff I would have missed on a second or even third editorial run-through.
 I do not blame the author, nor the publisher.
 I don’t even blame the editor.
 Mistakes can sneak by even the most cautious of editors.